TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglTypoScript/Index.rst

 .. _cgl-typoscript:

 ============================
-TypoScript Coding Guidelines
+TypoScript coding guidelines
 ============================

-Directory and File Names
+Directory and file names
 ========================

 * The file extension **should** be :file:`.typoscript`.